The Hurt Syndicate: All Elite Wrestling (2024–present)

 After losing the tag titles, The Hurt Syndicate then began a feud with The Demand (Ricochet, Bishop Kaun, and Toa Liona), turning face for the first time as a stable in the process.
-The Hurt Syndicate lost to The Demand at All Out on September 20 in a regular trios match, but defeated them in a rematch at Dynamite: Title Tuesday on October 7 in a Street Fight and on October 12 at WrestleDream in a tornado trios match to become the number one contenders for the AEW World Trios Championship, but failed to defeat The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) for the titles after Ricochet interfered.
+The Hurt Syndicate lost to The Demand at All Out on September 20 in a regular trios match, but defeated them in a rematch at Dynamite: Title Tuesday on October 7 in a Street Fight and on October 18 at WrestleDream in a tornado trios match to become the number one contenders for the AEW World Trios Championship, but failed to defeat The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) for the titles after Ricochet interfered.
+In December 2025, it was reported that Lashley had suffered an injury and would miss "substantial time".

+On the April 2, 2026 episode of Collision, Lashley returned to AEW television with his stablemates in a backstage segment.
+At Double or Nothing on May 24, Benjamin and Lashley were a part of Jericho's team in Stadium Stampede, where they defeated Ricochet's team.